When the doors to Az’Kabek opened, it was an issue of great importance.

 The man was suddenly dust, particles, swirling sparkles that coalesced behind Pael with such speed she wasn’t sure she saw it happen, and then the green-eyed man’s velvet voice became thunder.
 “It stays clean!”

-“Enough!” and that was Hestur’s voice, which was an entirely different kind of authority.
+“Enough!” and that was Hestur’s voice.

 “I see you have found your way here at last, Night-child,” said Hestur the great and mighty, and he stomped one hoof.